ddsky/spoonacular-api-clients/kotlin/docs/DefaultApi.md

 val query : kotlin.String = appl // kotlin.String | The partial or full ingredient name.
 val number : java.math.BigDecimal = 10 // java.math.BigDecimal | The number of results to return (between 1 and 100).
 val metaInformation : kotlin.Boolean = false // kotlin.Boolean | Whether to return more meta information about the ingredients.
-val intolerances : kotlin.Boolean = false // kotlin.Boolean | A comma-separated list of intolerances.
+val intolerances : kotlin.String = egg // kotlin.String | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances. try {
     val result : kotlin.Any = apiInstance.autocompleteIngredientSearch(query, number, metaInformation, intolerances)
     println(result)